SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

   - See the [Meeduse User Guide](http://vasco.imag.fr/tools/meeduse/html/index.html) for more details about the 3 previous steps.

 - 4) Specify a CSP model from the BPMN diagram built in the previous section (This mapping is done manually, but work in progress intends to automate this transformation).
+  - In CSP, a process represents an independent entity that performs a sequence of events, which is similar to the notion of pool in BPMN.
+Communication between processes is ensured via channels, that may or not transmit data flows; we use then this notion to represent exchanged messages between pools as well as atomic tasks of the BPMN model.
+  - To transform the BPMN collaboration model we first transform pools leading to independent CSP processes, and then we produce a main process to synchronize them being guided by the messages exchanged by the pools.
+Note that by convention, processes are named in uppercase and channels in lowercase.
+  - The used CSP constructs are: <br>
+Process ::= SKIP /* terminating process */<br>
+| ch -> Process /* simple action prefix where ch is a channel */<br>
+| Process ; Process /* sequential composition */<br>
+| Process [] Process /* external choice */<br>

 ### 3.2 Use case B specifications